aosabook/500lines/modeller/chapter.md

             closest_node.selected_loc = start + direction * mindist
             self.selected_node = closest_node
 ``````````````````````````````````````````
 Within the Node class, the `pick` function tests whether the ray intersects with the Axis Aligned Bounding Box of the `Node`.
 If a node is selected, the `select` function toggles the selected state of the node.
+Notice that the Axis Aligned Bounding Box ray_hit function accepts the transformation matrix between the Box's coordinate space and the
+ray coordinate space as the third parameter.
+Each Node applies its own transformation to the matrix before making the `ray_hit` function call.

 `````````````````````````````````````````` {.python}
     # class Node